-DEN 120 Dental Hyg Preclinic Lec
+DEN 120 Dental Hyg Preclinic Lec 2 0 0 2

-Corequisite(s): DEN 121
+Prerequisite(s):Enrollment in the Dental Hygiene programCorequisite(s):DEN 121

 This course introduces preoperative and clinical dental hygiene concepts.
 Emphasis is placed on the assessment phase of patient care as well as the theory of basic dental hygiene instrumentation.
 Upon completion, students should be able to collect and evaluate patient data at a basic level and demonstrate knowledge of dental hygiene instrumentation.